May 17, 2012

 “This morning he went on for two hours about the bloody weather.”

 In simple terms, almost the whole of New Zealand is warmer and sunnier than the UK.
-The driest weather is found in the east (Christchurch and Napier) and the warmest weather is found in the north (Auckland and Napier).
+The driest weather is found in the east (Christchurch and Napier, for example) and the warmest weather is found in the north (Auckland and Napier, for example).

 Although New Zealanders will tell you that you can experience four seasons in one day here, in practice, the weather is less variable than the UK.
 Of course you can get stuck in a run of bad weather in New Zealand, but the sun will usually be back cheering you up again before too long, whatever the season.